microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Get the number of the resource

 ### [Get-MgDeviceAppManagementMobileAppConfiguration](Get-MgDeviceAppManagementMobileAppConfiguration.md)
-Read properties and relationships of the managedDeviceMobileAppConfiguration object.
+Read properties and relationships of the iosMobileAppConfiguration object.

 ### [Get-MgDeviceAppManagementMobileAppConfigurationAssignment](Get-MgDeviceAppManagementMobileAppConfigurationAssignment.md)
 Read properties and relationships of the managedDeviceMobileAppConfigurationAssignment object.